-So get all your greens in Saturday because come Sunday, bacon’s in the lineup!
+Get your greens in on Saturday, because come Sunday, bacon’s in the lineup!

 - 1 package bacon (strips crisped on stove)

 - 1 basket (11oz) small red grape tomatoes (deseeded ~1.5 cups chopped)

 - 2 green onions, chopped finely (greens & whites)

 - 1 green onion, chopped finely (just green, for topping baked dip)

 - 1 8-oz block of Neufchatel cheese (A low-fat version of standard cream cheese, softened)